Roughly 20.2% of spinal cord injuries result in complete paraplegia, according to the National Spinal Cord Injury Statistical Center.

 In contrast, quadriplegia (aka tetraplegia) is paralysis of four limbs.

-Luckily, complete paraplegics have full control of their arms, so they can still independently perform lots of daily tasks like eating and grooming
+Luckily, people with complete paraplegia have full control of their arms, so they can still independently perform lots of daily tasks like eating and grooming

 What Causes Complete Paraplegia?